 Divorce is never easy, especially when there are children, marital property, or other assets involved.
-It is common for situations to escalate quickly and become tumultuous.
-Divorces that are not collaborative can put plenty of stress on you and your family as you negotiate with your spouse.
-An experienced divorce lawyer in Charlotte can work towards equitable distribution and advocate for your rights.
+Legal matters escalate quickly and become tumultuous, putting plenty of stress on your family as you negotiate with your spouse.

-What Are the Requirements for Divorce in Charlotte, North Carolina?
+Requirements for Divorce in Charlotte, North Carolina

 - You and your spouse live in separate homes for a year plus one day.